26 March 2013

 Add carrots, onion, garlic, bay leaves, thyme, red wine, sugar, Worcestershire sauce, mushrooms, and butter.
 Season everything with salt and pepper; toss to combine.

 Serve finished stew as is, or over egg noodles.
-Delicious!
+It couldn't be more simple!

-Chocolate Mousse with Cocoa Nibs, courtesy of Rachel Khoo
+Chocolate Mousse with Cocoa Nibs, adapted from Rachel Khoo

 Ingredients: